Go to main content

 Does eIDAS apply to businesses outside the European Union?

 eIDAS applies to trust services provided within the EU.
-A non-EU business that wants its signatures to be recognised in the EU must use an eIDAS-compliant solution or a qualified trust service provider (QTSP) recognised on a Member State's trust list.
-For international B2B exchanges, mutual-recognition agreements exist with certain third countries.
+A company established outside the EU that wishes its signatures to be recognized in the EU must use an eIDAS-compliant solution or a qualified trust service provider (QTSP) recognized in a Member State''s trust list.
+For international B2B exchanges, mutual recognition agreements exist with certain third countries.

 An eIDAS-compliant solution, today